 Alternate Study for Seniors

-Much of the attraction of the program lies in the initiative you, the student, must take in order to plan your project.
-Plans must be made early if the project is to succeed, and proposals must be submitted by January 14, 2013.
-Submitted proposals must bear the signature of your Faculty Advisor, College Advisor and Project Sponsor.
+Plans must be made early if the project is to succeed, and proposals must be submitted by mid-January.
+Submitted proposals must be approved by your Faculty Advisor, College Advisor and Project Sponsor.
 Because a project may involve extra costs to your parents, it is vital that you discuss it with them prior to submitting the proposal.

-- No one-year senior or postgraduate may apply for an off-campus project, nor may any senior who has a prior commitment to the Big Brother/Big Sister program.
+- Seniors who have a prior commitment to the Big Brother/Big Sister program

-- Also, potential Division I or II college athletes must remain on campus to take English.
+- Potential Division I or II college athletes (must remain on campus to take English)

 Generally, all three-term courses must be completed.
 Only rarely can other arrangements be made, and you should take this into account when putting together your intended project.